The streets were shining, low lingering clouds reflected the city lights and I kept stepping into puddles.

 The city of Cape Town has sprawled all around the mountain and nowhere in town can one ignore the presence of the imposing plateau.
 Many more pictures of it will follow, but today was trail running day and the Viljoen family happens to live right at the foot of the mountain in Constantia.
 So here are a few pictures of the run/hike, taken with Marie’s great little Canon that I carried in a pouch.

 After getting up at 6:00 am and making coffee in the fantastic little Bialetti that has now become a must in my mornings, I dragged a very bravely willing Marie out of bed and into the car.
 She was dropping me off a little further down the mountain at the Constantia Neck (elev.
-200 m.) so that I could follow the easy Hoerikwaggo hiking trail all the way up to Maclear’s Beacon, 1087 m.
+200 meters) so that I could follow the easy Hoerikwaggo hiking trail all the way up to Maclear’s Beacon, 1087 meters.

 The weather was, as usual, stunning.
 Not a single cloud in the sky as far as the eye could see, except for some low fog-like banks somewhere near the ocean.
-The forecast was for a max. temperature of 34 deg.
-C and I was glad to get an early start.
+The forecast was for a max. temperature of 34 degrees Celsius and I was glad to get an early start.
 Two bottles of water, two power bars, the camera, a photocopy of the map and a cell phone to call for a ride on my way back.

 I started up the trail at 7:05 am after having taken my first energy boost.
 No, not a bar, a kiss.
 From Constantia Neck, the trail went up steeply for a while, until, having gained around 400 meters in elevation, I was finally able to break into a slow run.
 The initial part was mostly paved, the Jeep Road.